*NEW* Scroll down to find out about this year's field meetings, to download copies of the Lanarkshire Botany Newsletter and much more!

 Fortunately, we have a team of keen botanists who have accepted these challenges, but we also warmly invite members from elsewhere in the UK to participate.

-A full programme of meetings and outings is planned for 2018.
+A full programme of meetings and outings is planned for 2018. *NEW* Details of meetings covering the period April to June can be found here.

-Full details are available from Michael Philip.
+Full details are also available from Michael Philip.

 Records of plants are welcome (at 1 km or 2 km square resolution, and higher, preferably 8-figure GR, for uncommon species) plus any notes, images and queries regarding these.